ColleagueRiley/RSGL/README.md

 ![MacOS workflow windows](https://github.com/ColleagueRiley/RSGL/actions/workflows/macos.yml/badge.svg)

 # Features
-- No external dependencies, all the libraries required are lightweight and bundled in
+- No external dependencies, all dependencies are lightweight, bundled in and optional
+- *Can* be used as a single-header file
-- Supports multiple platforms, Windows, MacOS, Linux, etc
+- (RGFW.h) Supports multiple platforms, Windows, MacOS, Linux, etc
-- Supports multiple versions of OpenGL (even allowing you to switch during runtime)
+- (RGL.h) Supports multiple versions of OpenGL (even allowing you to switch during runtime)
 - Basic shape drawing, collisions and drawing operations
-- OpenGL abstraction layer, RGL, which can also be used independently as a single-header library
+- OpenGL abstraction layer, RGL.h, which can also be used independently as a single-header library
-- straightforward window management via RGFW
+- Straightforward window management via RGFW.h
-- Supports multiple font, image and audio formats via `stb_truetype.h`, `stb_image.h`, and `miniaudio.h`
 - Dynamic GUI Widgets via a convenient styling system
 - Many examples included
-- Allows you to use other libraries instead of the default RSGL backend.
+- Supports many image file types via stb_image.h
+- Very modular and can easily be changed to suit your needs
 - Free and Open Source

 # Contacts